WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Does Wasabi support Taproot?

-Wasabi supports Taproot, except that the user cannot generate Taproot addresses.
+Wasabi supports Taproot.

+And since Wasabi version [2.2.0.0](https://github.com/WalletWasabi/WalletWasabi/releases/tag/v2.2.0.0) it is possible to generate Taproot addresses in the GUI.

-> While the user cannot generate a Taproot address in the GUI, his wallet might have Taproot coins (from coinjoin, or change output from a single user transaction).
+(Before that, the user could have Taproot coins from coinjoin or change outputs.)

 ## Synchronization